-Our professional services team provides (i) support and other technical functions to support VBS and CDS products; (ii) design support to create fully integrated solutions using Vecima products and other third party products and (iii) technical and operations staffing support.
+Our professional services team provides (i) support and other technical functions to support VBS and CDS products; (ii) design support to create fully integrated solutions using Vecima products and other third-party products and (iii) technical and operations staffing support.
 Vecima's professional services cover:

-- Engineering and consultation services helping service providers design and deploy new services; - Lifecycle program management assisting service providers in coordinating activities that maximize a deployment's return on investment throughout all phases of the program's lifecycle; - Installation and commission providing hands-on expertise to properly install, configure and deploy a solution; - Operations and customer support services while in a production environment, instilling best practices with technical expertise to successfully maintain and operate an integrated solution; - Training and certification educating operators on the proper maintenance, support and operation of Vecima's products and solutions; and - Workforce optimization staff augmentation and managed services.
+- Lifecycle program management assisting service providers in coordinating activities that maximize a deployment's return on investment throughout all phases of the program's lifecycle; - Installation and commission providing hands-on expertise to properly install, configure and deploy a solution; - Operations and customer support services while in a production environment, instilling best practices with technical expertise to successfully maintain and operate an integrated solution; - Training and certification educating operators on the proper maintenance, support, and operation of Vecima's products and solutions; and - Workforce optimization staff augmentation and managed services.